 EuMIC Microwave Prize

-The EuMIC Technical Programme Committee and the EuMW Steering Committee will award the EuMIC 2017 Prize of €3,000 to the author(s) of the best contributed paper to EuMIC 2017.
+The EuMIC Technical Programme Committee and the EuMW Steering Committee will award the EuMIC 2023 Prize of €3,000 to the author(s) of the best contributed paper at the 18th European Microwave Integrated Circuits Conference.
 An extended version of the winning paper will be considered for publication in the International Journal of Microwave and Wireless Technologies.

 EuMIC Young Engineers Prizes

-The EuMIC Technical Programme Committee and the EuMW Steering Committee will award a EuMIC Young Engineer Prize of €2,000 to young engineers or researchers who have presented an outstanding paper at the European Microwave Integrated Circuits Conference.
-To be eligible, candidates must be (1) under 30 years of age at date of award, (2) the first author of the paper, and (3) the contribution presenter in an oral or a poster session.
-The first author must have a major contribution in the work reported, which must be described in an electronic statement signed by all co-authors of the paper (effectively co-authors state that their contribution was merely advisory).
-This statement has to include the date of birth of the first author and must be submitted together with the original submission.
-The number of co-authors of the paper is not limited.
-An extended version of the winning paper will be considered for publication in the International Journal of Microwave and Wireless Technologies.
+The EuMIC Technical Programme Committee and the EuMW Steering Committee will award an EuMIC Young Engineer Prize of €2,000 to young engineers or researchers who have presented an outstanding paper at the European Microwave Integrated Circuits Conference.
+To be eligible, candidates must be (1) under 30 years of age at date of award, (2) the first author of the paper, and (3) be the contribution presenter in an oral or a poster session.
+The first author must have made a major contribution to the work reported, which must be described in an electronic statement signed by all co-authors of the paper (effectively co-authors state that their contribution was merely advisory).
+Further rules are similar to EuRAD and EuMC.

 Reduced Fees and Special Grants

 Reduced registration fees are offered for students as well as senior persons aged 65 years or more.
-The European Microwave Association will also provide up to six student grants of € 500 and free EuMIC registration.
+The European Microwave Association will also provide up to six student grants of €750 and free EuMIC registration.
 Applicants for a student grant must be aged 30 or younger at the time of the European Microwave Week, be a full-time student, i.e., an undergraduate or a PhD student, and they will be asked to provide a supervisor’s written confirmation of their current student status.
-The European Microwave Association will also provide a number of grants for delegates coming from the Newly Independent States, from Russia, and from low income countries.
-The value of the grant is € 500 in addition to a free EuMIC registration.
+The European Microwave Association will also provide a number of grants for delegates coming from the Newly Independent States and from low-income countries.
+We will be particularly proud to support applications from Ukrainian scholars.
+The value of the grant is €750 in addition to a free EuMIC registration.
 Applications should be sent to the EuMW 2023 Grants Chair by emailing firstname.lastname@example.org within the deadline (see “Important Dates” section

-12th EuMIC Team
+18th EuMIC Team

 The European Microwave Association (EuMA) is an international non-profit association with a scientific, educational and technical purpose.
 The aim of the Association is to develop in an interdisciplinary way, education, training and research activities. [more]